konflux-ci/architecture/book/pipeline-service.md

 The Pipeline Service component creates the `appstudio-pipelines-scc` ClusterRole, but does not bind this role to any service account.

 The [CodeReadyToolchain](https://github.com/codeready-toolchain) platform (CRT) creates the `appstudio-pipelines-runner` ClusterRole on each tenant/member cluster.
 It also creates the `appstudio-pipeline` ServiceAccount on every tenant namespace as well as the role bindings for the `appstudio-pipeline` service account within the namespace.

+### Tekton Chains

+#### Signing Secret

+The signing secret is unique to each cluster, and is a long lived secret.
+Rotating the secret is extremely disruptive, as it invalidates any artifact that was built using that secret.

+Moving to keyless signing would solve the issue and would be the long-term solution.

+The public-key is stored in `openshift-pipelines` namespace as a Secret named `public-key`.
+The secret is readable by all authenticated users to allow them to verify signed artifacts.

+### Tekton Results

+#### Storage

+AWS RDS and S3 are used to handle the storage needs of Tekton Results.

+### Pipeline as Code

+#### Secret management

+The secrets for the GitHub Application are stored in Vault, and synchronized as an ExternalSecret.
+The refresh rate for the synchronization is aggressive so that rotating the secrets do not generate too long of an outage.

 ## Repository